dattazigzag/content_marketing/datta/Art_3_HumanoidPOV_0/README.md

 What an incredible chance we had to help shape how humans will interact with humanoid robots!
 Our whole team was buzzing with enthusiasm as we jumped into this exciting journey.

-### Our research → Our Insights (early days)
+### Our Research and Our Insights - The Early Days

-Explored interaction expectations, use-case scenarios, and took into account academic perspectives to inform our design decisions.
-By analyzing industry' focus areas and identifying gaps in user experience within the humanoid context, we established some foundations for meaningful human-robot interactions and future steps.
+We explored interaction expectations, use-case scenarios, and took into account academic perspectives to inform our design decisions.
+By analyzing industry's focus areas and identifying gaps in user experience within the humanoid context, we established some foundations for meaningful human-robot interactions and future steps.

 We found that currently: